MicrosoftDocs/powerquery-docs/powerquery-docs/connector-certification.md

 * The developer must provide an estimate for usage.
 We suggest that developers of connectors for very boutique products use our [connector self-signing capabilities](#custom-connector-distribution) to provide them directly to the customer.

 * The connector must be already made available to customers directly to fulfill a user need or business scenario.
-This can be done using a Private Preview program by distributing the completed connector directly to end users and organizations through [self-signing](#custom-connector-distribution).
+This criteria can be fulfilled using a Private Preview program by distributing the completed connector directly to end users and organizations through [self-signing](#custom-connector-distribution).
 Each user or organization should be able to provide feedback and validation that there's a business need for the connector and that the connector is working successfully to fulfill their business requirements.

 * The connector must be working successfully at an anticipated level of usage by customers.